 The PCB layout is later on modified, smaller, and orderable as a professional version.

 Please understand :

 - ONLY those noises picked-up by the noise sampling antenna can be filtered from all signals present at the main receiving antenna.

-- If the noise antenna makes signals not present at the main antenna, these will be added to the by the main antenna recieved signals, and will be heard in the receiver.
+- If the noise receives signals not present at the main antenna, these will be added to the by the main antenna recieved signals, and will be heard in the receiver.